 The Energy Efficiency Existing Ship Index (EEXI) is a mandatory measurement tool under the IMO MARPOL convention that assesses the energy efficiency of existing sea vessels.
 This indicator indicates the energy efficiency of an existing ship compared to a predetermined reference level.
 To meet the minimum energy efficiency standards, the ship must have an EEXI value below the established reference level.
-Explore the EEXI services from our partner VICUSdt, including standard EEXI calculation, accurate EEXI assessment with CFD, and comprehensive Express analysis to identify potential valuable modifications to your ship.
+Explore our partner’s EEXI services, including standard EEXI calculation, accurate EEXI assessment with CFD, and comprehensive Express analysis to identify potential valuable modifications to your ship.

 Have you already conducted a preliminary evaluation indicating that your ship will comply with the required Energy Efficiency Existing Ship Index (EEXI) value?
 Then performing a standard calculation without a CFD analysis is the fastest and most cost-effective solution.